adelasantosd/normtrace-disability-rights/docs/methodological-note.md

 It may support later coding and comparison, but such structured outputs do not replace interpretive legal analysis.

 ## 10. Suggested citation

 **Provisional citation:**

-Santos-Domínguez, Adela B. (2025). *NormTrace v1.0: Pilot methodology for assessing domestic normative alignment with international disability rights standards in Mexico*.
+Santos-Domínguez, Adela B. (2026). *NormTrace v2.0: Methodological note for a repository-based AI-assisted system for multilevel normative analysis*.
 GitHub repository.

 A Zenodo DOI will be added upon first archived release.